linuxsimba/vagrant-osad/README.md

 # Vagrant-OSAD

-This is an installation of the [stackforge openstack deployment](https://github.com/stackforge/os-ansible-deployment) in a Vagrant management virtual environment.
+This is an installation of the [stackforge openstack deployment](https://github.com/stackforge/os-ansible-deployment) in a Vagrant managed virtual environment.

 I'm an new to Openstack.
 As of July 2015.
 Never deployed before that.
 Only heard about it.
 For my current job, I require a flexible but easy to install, Openstack deployer where I can quickly switch between different releases and different settings, i.e. I may want a setting with Cinder or one with Swift or one with a specific ML2 plugin..and so on.
 I found the stackforge openstack ansible deployer to be the best to suit my needs.
 I like the fact that the stackforge ansible deployer uses the latest patches from each release and is actively maintained.
 Its a plus too that tempest testing is built into it as well.
 But haven't learnt how to use that yet.